-Vintage items can make charming additions to your home-on-wheels.
-Things like classic coolers and old radios add a rustic look and sense of nostalgia to your space while they can also be quite useful.
+Vintage items can make a charming addition to your home-on-wheels.
+Things like classic coolers and old radios will add a rustic look and sense of nostalgia to your space while they can also be quite useful.

 We searched online and found some pretty stellar items that would fit right in your RV.
 They weren’t all made back in the day but each one will definitely remind you of older, more simple times.

 1. Vintage radios

 Retro Radio Farm offers a variety of old school radios made before 1980.
 The radios are all in excellent working condition—some are still completely original and others have been restored like-new.